loghogjog/INF1002-P8-9/git_cheasheet.md

 #why? the code uploaded to github can be seen by anyone on the internet
 ###
 - Push your features to your created branch
-- Then create a pull request (PR) to staging branch
+- Then create a pull request to staging branch
 ###
 #the staging branch is an intermediate "main" branch JIC any fkups happen
 ###